Julian447/RDF-API/README.md

-# RDF-API-Tool
+# RDF-API
-An self hosted API toolfor using RDF as database
+A self hosted API tool for using RDF as a remote database This is a project meant to experiment with handling the transmitting RDF through HTTP

 ## Setup
 Run the "setup.sh" script or use the following commands: